-(a) Evaluation of disclosure controls and procedures.
-Our Chief Executive Officer and Chief Financial Officer, after evaluating the effectiveness of our disclosure controls and procedures (as defined in Securities Exchange Act Rule 13a-15(e)) as of the end of the quarterly period covered by this report, have concluded that our disclosure controls and procedures were not effective solely as a result of a material weakness in internal control over financial reporting that was identified during management's review of the financial results for the second quarter of fiscal year 2012.
-The material weakness was related to the misinterpretation of accounting standards applicable to triggering events for when and whether long-lived assets should be impaired pursuant to ASC 360-10-35.

-Disclosure controls and procedures are defined by Rule 13a-15(e) of the Exchange Act as controls and other procedures that are designed to ensure that material information required to be disclosed by us in the reports that we file or submit under the Exchange Act is recorded, processed, summarized and reported within the time periods specified by Securities and Exchange Commissions' Rules and Forms, and include, without limitation, controls and procedures designed to ensure that such information is accumulated and communicated to our management, including our Chief Executive Officer and Chief Financial Officer, as appropriate, to allow timely decisions regarding required disclosure.
+- (a) Evaluation of disclosure controls and procedures.
+Our Chief Executive Officer and Chief Financial Officer, after evaluating the effectiveness of our disclosure controls and procedures (as defined in Securities Exchange Act Rule 13a-15(e)) as of the end of the quarterly period covered by this report, have concluded that our disclosure controls and procedures are adequate and effective to reasonably ensure that material information required to be disclosed by us in the reports that we file or submit under the Exchange Act is recorded, processed, summarized and reported within the time periods specified by Securities and Exchange Commissions' Rules and Forms and that such information is accumulated and communicated to our management, including our Chief Executive Officer and Chief Financial Officer, as appropriate, to allow timely decisions regarding required disclosure. - (b) Changes in Internal Control Over Financial Reporting.
+Except as disclosed below, there were no changes made during our most recently completed fiscal quarter in our internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+Management has determined that, as of the date of this filing on Form 10-Q, the material weakness in our internal control over financial reporting that was disclosed on Form 10-Q for the quarterly period ended June 30, 2012 with respect to accounting for the impairment of long lived assets has been remediated.
+Management's remediation efforts focused on applying a correct interpretation of ASC 360-10-35 in evaluating whether the Company's long lived assets are impaired.

-(b) Remediation of Material Weakness.
-As noted above, we identified a material weakness in our controls over the accounting for the impairment of long-lived assets.
-This material weakness was identified in connection with our preparation of financial statements for the quarter ended June 30, 2012.
-The material weakness was related to the misinterpretation of accounting standards applicable to triggering events for when and whether long-lived assets should be impaired pursuant to ASC 360-10-35.
-Management concluded during its consideration of potential impairment of long-lived assets that internal control over financial reporting was not adequate to appropriately interpret triggering events, as that term is defined in accounting literature, in order to determine whether or when an impairment of long-lived assets should be recorded.
-Management recorded an impairment of long-lived assets of \$5.1 million, net of tax.

-Management has determined that this material weakness in our internal control over financial reporting will be remediated by applying a correct interpretation of ASC 360-10-35 within our financial reporting closing questionnaire.

-(c) Changes in Internal Control Over Financial Reporting.
-There were no changes made during our most recently completed fiscal quarter in our internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
-Subsequent to June 30, 2012, we changed our financial reporting closing questionnaire by including a correct interpretation of ASC 360-10-35 in order to remediate the material weakness described above.